Covid-19 is an opportunity for businesses to build a new normal that is more human-centric, imaginative and agile.

 Fortunately, past research has shown that such hybrid ideating is indeed an effective way to generate and evaluate creative concepts.
 In fact, some lessons from the physical realm could be carried over into the virtual space and vice versa, which would improve outcomes more broadly.
 For example, my ongoing research investigates the causal link between the visual attributes of physical workspaces and individual performance on creative tasks.
 Currently, we are conducting experimental studies online to see if our findings hold true for remote workspaces.
 It’s crucial to understand how we can effectively dream up creative ideas while having the team geographically dispersed and mostly connected by digital tools.

 Agile iterating, too, suffers from social distancing.
 More specifically, the lack of extended physical contact with end users and other stakeholders who, in earlier times, would serve as test subjects for rapid experimentation is a barrier to feedback about preliminary ideas.
 Hence, agile problem solvers need to be even more creative to get feedback about their ideas (or proxies of their ideas) remotely.
-This is especially true when testing ideas that are more analog or hardware-based rather than those that can be shifted to the online space and tried out remotely.
+This is especially true when testing ideas that are more analogue or hardware-based rather than those that can be shifted to the online space and tried out remotely.

 More importantly, the high-level organisational tolerance for failure that is a requirement of agile iterating is running thin at most firms now, as resources dwindle amid the financial crunch.
 Hence, protecting the learning-from-failure culture or sustaining failure tolerance for the sake of learning is probably one of the biggest hurdles for innovation leaders nowadays.